Employer-Specific Benefit Guide

 Under age 50.
 Unfunded plan, subject to the credit risk of the organization.

 For eligible participants age 50 and older.
-Total combined potential of up to $71,000.
+Combined potential up to $65,000.

-Note: All limits are based on official IRS cost-of-living adjustments for 2026.
-Consult a professional to verify individual eligibility.
+Limits based on IRS 2026 cost-of-living adjustments.2 Consult a professional to verify individual eligibility.

 Blending the 401(k) Match Stack and Deferred Compensation

-HealthPartners provides an automatic 5% employer contribution to your 401(k) regardless of your own deferral rate.
-On top of that, they match 50% of the first 5% you contribute, which equals a 2.5% match.
-To optimize this, you must contribute at least 5% of eligible pay to secure the full 7.5% employer funding.
+HealthPartners provides an automatic employer contribution to your 401(k) regardless of your own deferral rate.
+On top of that, they match a percentage of your contributions.
+To optimize this benefit, you should contribute at least enough to secure the full employer funding.
+Consult your current Summary Plan Description for exact matching percentages, as these may vary by role and entity.

 Deferred Comp Timing